smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 A good exercise for this is recursion : a recursive function (a function that calls itself) must pay attention to preserve the stack in a coherent state, in order to avoid unpredicted behaviors.
 This is in fact an obligation for every function call but errors become easily fatal for our programs in the recursive case 💀.

-In this part, we will write a function that computes the exponentiation of a number recursively, by performing successive multiplications.
+In this chapter, we will write a function that computes the exponentiation of a number recursively, by performing successive multiplications.
 Such an operation would easily be done iteratively with a simple loop but the recursive way is going to be more instructive.